Cunningham has a variety of internship opportunities

 - The student’s academic program must either have an existing relationship with Cunningham Children’s Home or be able to establish a formal relationship before an intern can be considered.

-- The academic program or the student must provide professional liability insurance for the intern.
+- The academic program or the student must provide professional liability and health insurance for the intern.

 - Students must be able to complete up to two and a half weeks of required orientation training prior to beginning the internship.

 - In some cases, students may be required to possess a valid Illinois drivers’ license.

 - Students will need to submit to a physical with a TB test and background check (requires social security number).

 - Students must possess the physical and emotional strength to effectively and safely manage youth during aggressive or self-harming episodes, and be able to successfully complete training and certification in Therapeutic Crisis Intervention.